Gold glass: Jewish glasses

 Identifiably Jewish roundels do not feature portraits but with one exception have a fairly standard array of religious symbols.
 The most common arrangement is on two levels, with two Lions of Judah flanking a Torah ark above, and below two menarot, a shofar (rams horn), etrog, lulav and perhaps others of the four Species, scrolls and vases.
 Not all the tiny symbols can be confidently identified.
 Alternatively, the objects are all in the top tier, above a banqueting scene.
-The single exception to such compositions has what is thought to be a representation of the Temple of Jerusalem, perhaps representing the feat of Purim.
+The single exception to such compositions has what is thought to be a representation of the Temple of Jerusalem, perhaps representing the feast of Purim.

 Most scholars are confident that Jewish customers used the same workshops as those of the other religions, who presumably kept patterns for designs for all religions, or were provided with sketches.
 Some of the attempts to group glasses by workshop attribute Jewish glasses and those of other religions to the same workshop.
 Apart from the use of symbols rather than human figures, the Jewish glasses seem to have been used in very much the same way as those from other religious groups, which is also characteristic of other classes of Jewish artefacts from Rome at this time, where the Jewish community adopted many aspects of the general Roman way of life.
 Of the 13 known, five have inscriptions including the phrase "pie zeses" (see above) and two "anima dulcis" (literally "sweet soul", equating to "sweetheart"), both very common phrases in Christian and pagan inscriptions.
 The rarer phrase "vivas cum ..." ("live with ...") is also found on Jewish and non-Jewish glasses.
 They would seem to have been given as gifts on the same sort of occasions, and there is evidence that Roman Jews shared the general Roman custom of New Year present-giving.